 For the legal and business community of New York City and the surrounding region, the Program offers a catalog of CLE programs available at the School or at the site of a company, firm or agency.
 It further serves as a resource center and a convening facility for speakers, guest lectures, and special events for deal negotiators and conflict managers.

-The ADR Skills Program boasts a battery of courses taught by experienced and distinguished scholars.
-An Advisory Committee comprising some of the most renowned figures in the legal, business and ADR community will guide the Program and ensure that its activities address the immediate practical needs of the legal and business marketplace.
+The ADR Skills Program boasts a battery of courses taught by experienced and distinguished scholars and practitioners.
+An Advisory Committee comprising some of the most renowned figures in the legal, business and ADR community guides the Program to ensure that its activities address the immediate practical needs of the legal and business marketplace.

 The New York Law School ADR Skills Program distinguishes its content by emphasizing clinical and experiential, not just doctrinal, training.
 Graduates holding a Certificate from the Program are better equipped than others to engage in negotiation, mediation and arbitration with real background and confidence.